Stephen McGinn: International career

 McGinn played for Scotland under-19s in a goalless draw against Slovakia in 2007, and marked his debut for the under-21s by scoring in a 5–2 win against Albania in April 2009.
 He went on to make a total of 8 appearances at under-21 level.

 Personal life

-Stephen's younger brothers John and Paul McGinn are also professional footballers.
-All three brothers have played for both St Mirren and Hibernian.
-McGinn's grandfather, Jack McGinn, is a former Celtic chairman and Scottish Football Association president.
+McGinn was born to parents Stephen and Mary, a teacher.
+His grandfather, Jack McGinn, was Celtic chairman and Scottish Football Association president.

+McGinn was raised in Duntocher alongside his three younger siblings, Paul and twins John and Katie.
+His brothers are also professional footballers.
+Between May 2018 and January 2020, Stephen and Paul both represented St Mirren, and the brothers were in the same squad at Hibernian for the 2020–21 season.
+John has also represented both clubs, and like Stephen came through the youth system at St Mirren.

+In 2020, McGinn became a father for the first time.